digitc1/aadconsolidation/faq.md

 ### Which accounts will be migrated?

-This migration project concerns all the accounts created by DIGIT with hotmail account (acp4euXXX@hotmail.com and acpcloudXXX@hotmail.com).
-Additional accounts linked to Azure AD owned by the customer will not be impacted by this migration project.
+This migration project concerns all the accounts created by DIGIT for the Commission and Executive Agencies with hotmail account (acp4euXXX@hotmail.com and acpcloudXXX@hotmail.com).
+Additional accounts linked to Azure AD owned by the customer (ex: accounts in M365 tenants) will not be impacted by this migration project.

 ### Will Azure DevOps Organization be migrated?

-Azure DevOps organization is a Microsoft SaaS product linked to the tenant and it will not be automatically migrated as part of the "aadconsolidation" project but it will be handled in a separate phase.
+Azure DevOps organization is a Microsoft product linked to the tenant and it will not be automatically migrated as part of the "aadconsolidation" project but it will be handled at a second step of the migration.

 The following considerations have to be addressed before the Azure DevOps organization can be migrated:

 - Users who are member in the source and destination account will keep their access to Azure DevOps organization.
-However, users who have not been invited to the target account will loose their accesses.
+However, users who have not been invited to the target account will lose their accesses.
 - The code repository, build and deployment pipelines, artifacts, ... will be migrated to the target account.
 - The ssh key and tokens will be reset.